 The second way in which the labels ‘sweet’, ‘unaffected’ and so on might have been linked to Linley’s repertoire is through the broader development of a Handelian ‘sound’ in the composer’s latter years, and after.
 This suggestion might be supported by the association of the same or similar epithets with singers with whom Handel had formed close working relationships.
 Thus Daniel Lyons summarises Burney’s remarks on Gaetano Guadagni: ‘Handel was so much pleased with his sweet and full voice, that he engaged him to sing the fine airs in Samson and The Messiah, which he had composed for Mrs. Cibber’s sweet and affecting voice’.
 Still more significant was Giulia Frasi, who came to England in 1742 and became Handel’s prima donna from 1749 until his death, creating several major roles; she maintained that status under his successors until 1768, also regularly singing in the provincial festivals.
 Burney, who taught Frasi himself, and so knew her voice well, said that she had ‘a clear and sweet voice, free from defects, and a smooth and chaste style of singing, which, though cold and unimpassioned, pleased natural ears, and escaped the censure of critics’.
 Given this faint praise, Daniel Lyons’ explanation of her success is interesting:

-. . . though she never ranked as first woman at the Italian opera, yet, by learning English, she became of much importance at our oratorios, theatres, and public concerts, when singers of a higher class, without this qualification, could be of no use.
+though she never ranked as first woman at the Italian opera, yet, by learning English, she became of much importance at our oratorios, theatres, and public concerts, when singers of a higher class, without this qualification, could be of no use.
 She pronounced our language in singing with a more distinct articulation than native performers; and her style being plain and simple, with a well-toned voice and a good shake, she delighted the ignorant and never displeased.
 She became, in consequence, an established favourite with the public, and sung at the Meetings of the Three Choirs nine successive years.

 Frasi, in particular, must have been hugely influential in establishing a Handelian ‘sound’ – and, indeed, contributing to the sound of English opera, as she also performed for Thomas Arne in some of his major stage works.
 It seems highly likely that the young Elizabeth Linley, and her father, would have taken Frasi as something of a vocal role model for Handelian repertoire, even while maintaining an interest in other styles.
 It is notable that Charles Burney, in an undated posthumous assessment, emphasised Linley’s connection to Handelian repertoire:

-. . . she had so long studied the Oratorios of Handel & so frequently sung the best songs in them that she seemed to execute them with more propriety of Expression than any one had ever done before.
+she had so long studied the Oratorios of Handel & so frequently sung the best songs in them that she seemed to execute them with more propriety of Expression than any one had ever done before.
 They were the sounds wch she first lisped in her infancy.
 There was something so pure, chaste & judicious in her manner of Executing them, that joined to her articulate & correct pronunciation of the Words, seraphic Looks, & truely natural & Pathetic Expression, it was impossible for the most enthusiastic admirers of more modern music [of which Burney was one] & Italian refinemts in singing not to be pleased.

 We cannot, of course, know precisely what a ‘sweet’ sound was by the standards of the mid-eighteenth century, nor what kind of continuity in ‘sweetness’ there might have been, but use of the epithet itself is revealing, perhaps particularly when aligned with other repeated or similar terms: ‘affecting’, ‘clear’, ‘chaste’, ‘natural’, ‘plain and simple’.
 This was the kind of language that accompanied what William Weber has described as the classicisation of Corelli in eighteenth-century England (and, we might add, Lully in eighteenth-century France), but which we might further see as a kind of purification.